 Francesca is the recipient of the Best of Brooklyn Award, First World Outstanding Service and Leadership Award, Who’s Who Among Students in American Universities and Colleges, one of the Faces of New Paltz and chosen among 20,000 eligible alumni as a recipient of the SUNY New Paltz Top 40 Under Forty prestigious award.
-Francesca has been featured in TC Today magazine, the ASHA Leader, The Every Mom magazine, New Paltz alumni magazine and the Haitian Times to name a few.
+Francesca has been featured in TC Today magazine, the ASHA Leader, The Every Mom magazine, The Bump, CEO Blog Nation, New Paltz alumni magazine and the Haitian Times to name a few.